MSFTDCO/ARAE/Readme.md

 - Basic understanding of Azure infrastructure and pricing models

 ## Usage and Restrictions
-This tool is provided by Microsoft as is and subject to the restrisctions outline in the Excel file.
+This tool is provided by Microsoft as is and subject to the restrictions outlined in the Excel file.